Generic Name: indacaterol and glycopyrrolate

 Call your doctor or pharmacist for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
+Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
 Do not use Utibron Neohaler for a condition for which it was not prescribed.
 Do not give Utibron Neohaler to other people, even if they have the same symptoms you have.
 It may harm them.

 Active ingredients: indacaterol maleate, glycopyrrolate